Kennyslaboratory/Ultimate-Hacker-Roadmap/Skiddie Handbook/README.md

 -------
 ## What you should focus on:
 These are the skills you'll need to have to *break into the field*.
 Acquiring the recommended certifications and learning these necessary skills should land you a paying job as an IT Support Specialist.
-Starting is IT Support is the best way to make connections, gain experience, and pivot into more advanced technical careers such as Security, Administration, or Development.
+Starting in IT Support is the best way to make connections, gain experience, and pivot into more advanced technical careers such as Security, Administration, or Development.

 -------
 # Table of Contents